sfera-labs/iono-pi-max-kernel-module/README.md

 The following paragraphs list all the possible devices (directories) and files coresponding to Iono Pi Max's features.

-You can read and/or write to these files to configure, monitor and control your Iono Pi Max.
+You can write to and/or read these files to configure, monitor and control your Iono Pi Max.
+The kernel module will take care of performing the corresponding GPIO or I2C operations.
+I2C transactions are automatically repeated in case of error and CRC validation is used when supported by the installed firmware (>= 1.4).

 Files written in _italic_ are configuration parameters.
 Those marked with * are not persistent, i.e. their values are reset to default after a power cycle.
 To change the default values use the `/mcu/config` file (see below).
 Configuration parameters not marked with * are permanently saved each time they are changed, so that their value is retained across power cycles or MCU resets.